changlinli/import-photos/README.md

 delete photos that have already been imported and has a list of other options as well.

+Some examples of usage are as follows;

++ In the simplest case, we can simply do

+    import_photos.py /media/DIGITAL_CAMERA/DCIS ~/Pictures

+which imports all photos from one's digital camera (assuming that it's standards compliant and stores all its photos in a folder labeled DCIS).
+This includes hashing before and after copying and comparing hashes out of the box.

-To use, simply run `python import_photos.py -h` and a description will appear.
+For other uses, simply run `python import_photos.py -h` and a description will appear.

 Installing
 ----------